Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

     developed to be used with ROCm 5.2 or 5.5, depending on the version of the OS.

-    As originally we planned to move to ROCm 5.7 instead of 6.0, it was expected that we would still be able to support this version of the programming environment.
+    As originally we planned to move to ROCm 5.7 instead of 6.0, it was expected that we would still be able to support this version of the programming environment as the ROCm versions are close enough (this had worked in the past).
     However, due to the larger than expected upgrade of the system, moving directly to ROCm 6.0, this is not possible.
 It may be better to recompile all GPU software, and this will be particularly troublesome with `PrgEnv-amd`/`cpeAMD` as you now get a much newer but also much stricter compiler based on Clang 17 rather than Clang
-    1. The LUST has recompiled the central software stack for LUMI-G and had to remove some packages due to compatibility problems with the newer and more strict compilers.
+    14. The LUST has recompiled the central software stack for LUMI-G and had to remove some packages due to compatibility problems with the newer and more strict compilers.

 -   Older programming environments on the system are offered "as is" as they support neither the current version of the OS nor ROCm 6.

-    In fact, even repairing by trying to install the user-level libraries of older versions of ROCm may not be a solution, as the versions that are fully supported by those programming environments are not supported by the current ROCm driver on the system, and there can be only one driver.
+    In fact, even repairing by trying to install the user-level libraries of older versions of ROCm may not be a solution, as the ROCm versions that are fully supported by those programming environments are not supported by the current ROCm driver on the system, and there can be only one driver.

     Expect problems in particular with GPU code.
 In most, if not all cases, the proposed solution will be "upgrade to 24.03" as this is also the version for which we can receive upstream support.
+However, we even cannot guarantee the proper working of all CPU code, and recompiling may not be enough to solve problems.
+(In fact, we have had problems with some software on 22.08 already for over one year.)

 ###  Some major changes to the programming environment:

 -   The `amd/6.0.3` module does not offer the complete ROCm environment as older versions did.
-So you may now have to load the `rocm/6.0.3` module also pretty much as was needed with the other programming environments for complete ROCm support.
+So you may now have to load the `rocm/6.0.3` module also as was already needed with the other programming environments for complete ROCm support.

 -   23.12 and 24.03 use the `gcc-native` modules.
 They will, as older versions of the